erictt/computer-science-learning/source/_posts/algorithms-2/week-3.md

         }

         // BFS to find the shortest path in the residual network
-        // NOTE this algorithm saves the last edge on path to w. it's just a simple choice.
+        // BE AWARE this algorithm saves the last edge on path to w,
-        // the key is to keep finding new augmeneting paths, and mark the path in edgeTo. private boolean hasAugmentingPath(FlowNetwork G, int s, int t) {
+        // because it's BFS, we can only trace the last path to the target. private boolean hasAugmentingPath(FlowNetwork G, int s, int t) {
             edgeTo = new FlowEdge[G.V()];
             marked = new boolean[G.V()];